Red Quinoa and Roasted Vegetable Gruyere Bake

 3. Cover and bring the pot to a boil.
 Immediately turn the heat down to a low setting that keeps the pot at a slow simmer.
 Give the rice one quick stir and cover.
 Simmer for 30 minutes (no more!).
 Remove from the heat.

-4. Quickly fluff the rice with a rubber spatula, replace the cover and allow the rice to steam, off the heat, for 10 minutes.
-Serve immediately, or move the rice to a refrigerator-safe storage container and allow to cool to room temperature.
+4. Allow the rice to steam, off the heat, for 10 minutes, then fluff with a rubber spatula and serve immediately, or move the rice to a refrigerator-safe storage container and allow to cool to room temperature.
 Store for 3-4 days in the fridge or freeze in airtight zipper-close freezer bags (yup!
 It freezes, too, but defrost slowly, not in a microwave oven).